panta/angular-rest-orm/README.md

 Angular REST ORM provides an easy to use, Active Record-like, ORM for your RESTful APIs.

-It's meant to be more natural and fun to use than `$service`.
+It's meant to be more natural and fun to use than `$resource`.

 It supports advanced features, such as collections and relations.